RonnyldoSilva/Linking-Python-C-plusplus-OpenCV-with-Boost/README.md

 # Webcam Python using C++ OpenCV

+:star::star::star::star::star: (if you like it, leave a star)

 ### What is it?

 This is an example about how to link Python to C++, and I am using OpenCV too.